Radiation - pelvis - discharge

-Problems keeping or getting an erection may occur after prostate radiation therapy but may not be noticed for months or even a year or more after therapy is finished.
+- Problems keeping or getting an erection may occur after prostate radiation therapy.
+You may not notice this problem until months or even a year or more after therapy is finished.

-Drink plenty of liquids: 8 - 10 glasses of fluids a day.
-Avoid orange juice, grapefruit juice, and other citrus juices if they make the bowel symptoms worse.
+Drink plenty of liquids.
+Try to get 8 to 10 glasses of fluids a day.
+Avoid orange juice, grapefruit juice, and other citrus juices if they make the bowel or bladder symptoms worse.

-Your doctor may place you on a low-residue diet that limits the amount of roughage you eat.
+Your provider may place you on a low-residue diet that limits the amount of fiber you eat.
 You need to eat enough protein and calories to keep your weight up.

 Some people who get prostate radiation treatment may begin to feel tired during the time you are having treatments.
 If you feel tired: